fallin/Itc4net/README.md

 Stamp another = forked.Item2; // a logical clock for use by another process
 ```

-Since extracting multiple multiple items from tuples is awkwardly verbose, there are extension methods that provide an alternative API with out parameters, if preferred:
+Since extracting multiple multiple items from tuples is awkward, there are extension methods that provide an alternative API with out parameters, if preferred:

 ```c#
 Stamp s = new Stamp();